 Tomorrow is a blessing, and I am grateful that I get this opportunity to continue to help Zay, and give him the life he deserves.
 I urge anyone looking into becoming a foster parent to not overlook taking in a teenager.
 You truly will be changing a child’s life.”

 This story was submitted to Love What Matters by Peter Mutabazi.
-You can follow his journey on Instagram.
+You can follow his journey on Instagram and order his book here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read Peter’s incredible backstory here: